About Youth Services

 The Youth Services staff of the Mishawaka-Penn-Harris Public Library love when classes visit the library!
-All three MPHPL locations can help your students get their first library card as well as help students learn library loan rules, find out how to take care of books, and receive a tour of our Children's Services area.
+All three MPHPL locations can provide information on how students can obtain their first library card as well as help students learn library loan rules, find out how to take care of books, and receive a tour of our Children's Services area.
 Students who visit the Mishawaka Library can also visit the Heritage Center and get an up-close look at original Mishawaka Police Station jail cells or learn more about Mishawaka's Sister City, Shiojiri.

 Would you rather the library come to you?
 We are more than happy to visit classrooms for storytimes, book clubs, book talks, research projects, and more.

 To schedule a class visit, please contact the library location you wish to visit at least two weeks in advance.

 The Children's Services area at each MPHPL location has computers for use by children eleven years of age and under.
 PC stations have Microsoft Office and Internet Access.
 Children must have a library card in order to access the computers.
 The cost to print is .15 per page for black and white copies.
 Color copies may be made by request for .50 per page. iPads are available to use (no library card needed) for up to 30 continuous minutes of use per day.
 Children must sign in at the Youth Services desk for a computer or iPad.
 Adults must stay with their children aged eleven and under per the library's Unattended Child Policy.